ibm-cloud-docs/cloud-shell/getting-started.md

 ```
 {: pre}

-If you see an error message that states `The app cannot be mapped to route <app-name>.mybluemix.net because the route exists in a different space.`, just specify a different app name.
+If you see an error message that states `The app cannot be mapped to route <app-name>.mybluemix.net because the route exists in a different space.`, specify a different app name.
 {: tip}

 As the command runs, it creates your app, downloads any dependencies, and then deploys it.
 When the app starts, details about the app, such as its URL, memory usage, and status, are displayed.

 To view your running app, copy the `routes` URL and paste it in your browser.
-You'll see the same screen that you saw in your local testing, but it's at a URL that everyone can access!
+You see the same screen that you saw in your local testing, but it's at a URL that everyone can access!

 ```
 name:              my-nodejs-app-1234